 The adult working population who feel caged in their houses today, due to the lockdown, need to wake up.
-This situation has made us realise a lot of things – the issue of abundance, the importance of self-reliance, being environment sensitive and impact of materialistic things in our life.
+This situation has made us realize a lot of things – the issue of abundance, the importance of self-reliance, being environment sensitive, and the impact of materialistic things in our lives.

-Work gives us the intellectual satisfaction and brings financial freedom.
-We realised that the stress of work is actually good for our adrenaline and intellectual involvement.
-The colleagues – whom we rarely considered as friends, have suddenly become very important.
+Work gives us intellectual satisfaction and brings financial freedom.
+We realized that the stress of work is actually good for our adrenaline and intellectual involvement.
+The colleagues – whom we rarely considered as friends have suddenly become very important.
 We are actually very happy to see them on video calls.
-It is important to accept the fact our work and our own personal spaces are as important to us just as having holidays or spending time with family or relaxing at home.
+It is important to accept the fact our work and our own personal spaces are as important to us as having holidays spending time with family or relaxing at home.
 Some may disagree saying work is only to fulfill the needs of life, but deeply we all want to be able to take some responsible work or else we would not have been cribbing.

-Another aspect of this is realization is that, it’s time we start taking our own selves a little more seriously – need to be comfortable with our own being.
-I am not speaking about taking care of selves by exercising or dieting but taking care of our mind and heart.
-This is the time to really take a pause and think what do I really like to do in my spare time – and for most of us – it’s limited to reading books or watching TV or playing online games or listening to music.
+Another aspect of this realization is that, it’s time we start taking our own selves a little more seriously – need to be comfortable with our own being.
+I am not speaking about taking care of ourselves by exercising or dieting but taking care of our mind and heart.
+This is the time to really take a pause and think about what I really like to do in my spare time – and for most of us – it’s limited to reading books watching TV playing online games or listening to music.
 What does it mean – most of us don’t have a hobby.
-Unfortunately the moment we like something, we want to turn into a means of livelihood.
+Unfortunately, the moment we like something, we want to turn it into a means of livelihood.
 Instead, what we need to do is cultivate a hobby, which will make our soul happy [not for others or to be shared on social media].
-It can be anything – Cooking, painting, playing musical instruments, repairing mechanical or household tools, singing, exploring a neighborhood, and gardening, making toys or experimenting with science; absolutely anything that does not translate into earning.
+It can be anything – Cooking, painting, playing musical instruments, repairing mechanical or household tools, singing, exploring a neighborhood, and gardening, making toys, or experimenting with science; absolutely anything that does not translate into earning.

 Let’s take this situation of Corona in terms of ‘kuch karona’.